astroumd/lmtoy/INSTALL.md

 ## Examples

 Some examples how to use LMTSLR are in the examples directory.
+The irc_reduce.sh serves as the benchmark, m31_reduce.sh  and m51_reduce.sh  serve as other "hardcoded" example, but lmtoy_reduce.sh should be able to reduce any OTF data